 How is vetting carried out?

 1. The candidate fills in the Garda Vetting Form.
-(Copies available from the ISA).
+(Forms available from the ISA).

 2. The organisations Vetting Liaison Officer checks the forms and sends them to ISA.

 3. The ISA checks and logs the forms and sends them onto Garda Vetting Unit (GVU).

 4. The GVU send ISA results of vet.

 6. The ISA informs organisations submitting vetting request that the candidate has been sent the results.